vmaliaev/LCMFuel/updpkgraph/README.md

 ```
 ./packages_update.sh -d -e 36 -t upd_test -r compute swift -n 103 --reboot
 ```
+Script outputs contain a fuel-cli command which can be copy/pasted and executed further.

 ###How to check results
 Check tasks status: